-Library Lounge
+Library/Lounge

-The Library Lounge is intended for reading, studying, interacting among peers.
+The Library/Lounge is intended for reading, studying, and interacting with peers.
 To respect the needs of other students, a reasonable level of conversation volume should be exercised.
 Disruptive behavior of any kind is not allowed.
 Students who disregard the rules may be asked to leave.
-Library lounge hours are from 8:00 am until 4:00 pm daily.
-Students must comply with all school policies while in the Library.
+Library/Lounge hours are from 8:00 am until 4:00 pm daily.
+Students must comply with all school policies while in the Library/Lounge.
 Cellphone and electronic device use are allowed but must conform to school rules and the Acceptable Technology Use Policy.